kdgdkd/ramiho/README.md

 - enable ssh connexions in your Raspberry Pi (**sudo raspi-config**)
 - auto-connect your Raspberry Pi to WIFI network (**sudo nano /etc/wpa_supplicant/wpa_supplicant.conf**)
 - define a static IP address (**sudo nano /etc/dhcpcd.conf**)
-- you may want to be able to turn the device on and off with a power switch without corrupting the SD card (in Raspberry Pi OS, the File System Overlay in raspi-config)
+- you may want to be able to turn the device on and off with a power switch without corrupting the SD card (in Raspberry Pi OS, the File System Overlay in raspi-config, or you may prefer trying [rpi-readonly](https://gitlab.com/larsfp/rpi-readonly))

-Most of these steps are covered in Neuma Studio's [Raspberry Pi as USB/Bluetooth MIDI Host](https://neuma.studio/rpi-midi-complete.html), or well documented somewhere else.
+Most of these steps are well documented somewhere.
 If you run ramiho on a desktop or laptop you could do very well without all of this fuzz.

 ## Customization